-HRM 110Intro to Hosp & Tourism (3 0 3)Prerequisites:None
+HRM 110 Intro to Hosp & Tourism (3 0 0 3)

 This course covers the growth and progress of the hospitality industry.
 Topics include tourism, lodging, resorts, gaming, restaurants, foodservice and clubs.
 Upon completion, students should be able to demonstrate an understanding of the background, context, and career opportunities that exist within the hospitality industry.
-(F)
+(F - even years only) 28160

-HRM 140Legal Issues Hospitality (3 0 3)Prerequisites:NoneCorequisites:None
+HRM 140 Legal Issues Hospitality (3 0 0 3)

+Prerequisites: None Coreguisites: None

 This course covers the rights and responsibilities that the law grants to or imposes upon the hospitality industry.
 Topics include federal and state regulations, historical and current practices, safety and security, risk management, loss prevention, relevant torts, and contracts.
 Upon completion, students should be able to demonstrate an understanding of the legal system and the concepts necessary to prevent or minimize organizational liability.
-(F)
+(F - odd years only) 28160

-HRM 150 Training for Hospitality (3 0 3) Prerequisites: None
+HRM 150 Training for Hospitality (3 0 0 3)

 This course introduces techniques and methodology involved in developing training programs.
 Topics include job specification/ description and breakdown, current and traditional training methods, coaching, evaluation, and management development.
 Upon completion, students should be able to produce job specifications, descriptions and breakdowns, and conduct technical training.
-(SP)
+(SP - even years only) 28160